NSW Department of Communities and Justice Out-of-Home Care Pathways Scholarship

 - be currently enrolled full-time or part-time in any year of any undergraduate degree at Western Sydney University

-- have been (in the last three years) or currently be in Foster or Kinship care, as defined by the NSW Department of Family & Community Services
+- have been (in the last three years) or currently be in Foster or Kinship care, as defined by the NSW Department of Communities and Justice

-The Department of Family and Community Services (FACS) enables or assists vulnerable people to participate fully in social and economic life and build stronger, more sustainable and inclusive communities.
+The Department of Communities and Justice enables or assists vulnerable people to participate fully in social and economic life and build stronger, more sustainable and inclusive communities.
 Sometimes children and young people aren’t able to live with their families for a time.
 They may have experienced abuse or be at risk of abuse, or their families may be unable to care for them due to illness, drug and alcohol abuse, domestic violence or poverty.
-When children and young people can’t live with their parents for a time, FACS may provide or help arrange accommodation, care or other forms of support.
+When children and young people can’t live with their parents for a time, the Department of Communities and Justice may provide or help arrange accommodation, care or other forms of support.

 Supports include kinship care, living with foster carers or living in therapeutic care environments.
-FACS is working on a number of initiatives that aim to better prepare young people in out-of-home care (OOHC) and support them in early adulthood.
+The Department of Communities and Justice is working on a number of initiatives that aim to better prepare young people in out-of-home care (OOHC) and support them in early adulthood.
 Some of these initiatives will assist young people to reach their full potential, including participating in higher levels of education.

 The Western Sydney University scholarships will complement actions that have already begun to improve the educational outcomes of children and young people in OOHC and young care leavers.